thephez/backup-readme/platform/markdown/tutorial-update-a-data-contract.md

   ]
 }
 [/block]

-[block:callout]
-{
-  "type": "info",
+> 📘
+>
-  "body": "Please refer to the [data contract reference page](reference-data-contracts) for more comprehensive details related to contracts and documents."
+> Please refer to the [data contract reference page](reference-data-contracts) for more comprehensive details related to contracts and documents.
-}
-[/block]

 # What's Happening

 After we initialize the Client, we retrieve an existing contract owned by our identity.
 We then get the contract's documents and modify a document (adding an `author` property to the `note` document in the example).The `setDocuments` method takes one argument: the object containing the updated document types.

 Once the data contract has been updated, we still need to submit it to DAPI.
 The `platform.contracts.update` method takes a data contract and an identity parameter.
 Internally, it creates a State Transition containing the updated contract, signs the state transition, and submits the signed state transition to DAPI.
-A response will only be returned if an error is encountered, [block:callout]
+A response will only be returned if an error is encountered.

-{
-  "type": "info",
-  "title": "Wallet Operations",
+> 📘Wallet Operations
+>
+> The JavaScript SDK does not cache wallet information.
+It re-syncs the entire Core chain for some wallet operations (e.g. `client.getWalletAccount()`) which can result in wait times of  5+ minutes.
+>
-  "body": "Currently, the JavaScript SDK does not cache wallet information, and therefore, it re-syncs the entire Core chain for some wallet operations.
-This can result in wait times of  5+ minutes. \n\nAn upcoming release will add a persistence feature to cache wallet information during initial sync so that subsequent access is much faster.
-For now, the `skipSynchronizationBeforeHeight` option can be used to only sync the wallet starting at a certain block height."
+> A future release will add caching so that access is much faster after the initial sync.
+For now, the `skipSynchronizationBeforeHeight` option can be used to sync the wallet starting at a certain block height.
-}
-[/block]